Understanding and Managing Cognitive Challenges in MS: Cognitive Difficulties and Treatment Approaches

 These approaches aim to mitigate cognitive impairment through a combination of compensatory techniques and skill-building.
 Examples include:

-• Strategy Training: Use of techniques such as categorisation, rehearsal, and visual imagery to support memory encoding and retrieval.
+- Strategy Training: Use of techniques such as categorisation, rehearsal, visual imagery, and active recall and spaced repetition to support memory encoding and retrieval.

 These interventions are typically delivered by neuropsychologists, occupational therapists, or through structured self-management programmes.